 How to use GPIO pins of TM4C123G Tiva launchPad

-In this tutorial, we will explain how to initialize a GPIO (General-purpose input-output) pins of the TM4C123GH6PM microcontroller with the Tiva C series launchpad.
+In this tutorial, we will learn to use GPIO pins of Tiva LaunchPad as a general purpose output pins.
+Firstly, we will see how to initialize a GPIO (General-purpose input-output) pins of the TM4C123GH6PM microcontroller with the Tiva C series launchpad.
 In order to use the GPIO pin of a TM4C123G evaluation kit, we must first initialize the registers related to GPIO pins.
 At the end of the tutorial, the built-in LED of the TIVA board is blinked using the associated GPIO port with it.
+But we can drive any type of actuator with these pins.

 The basic initialization includes: